COMP4350-Team2/Backend/docs/sprint_3_worksheet.md

 ### Desktop Native App
 The team decided to use Github actions for both CI and CD.
 - [Link to CI yml](https://github.com/COMP4350-Team2/Desktop-NativeApp/blob/7e2025cf1ff3855152cc3a7409dc519dbb2c820f/.github/workflows/desktop_ci.yml)
-- The CD pipeline for the Desktop Native App did not work, unfortunately.
-Releases are still created.
-[Link to CD yml](https://github.com/COMP4350-Team2/Desktop-NativeApp/blob/7e2025cf1ff3855152cc3a7409dc519dbb2c820f/.github/workflows/desktop_cd.yml).
-Releases can be used by running source code.
-See release</br>notes on the release for running instructions.</br>
+- [Link to CD yml](https://github.com/COMP4350-Team2/Desktop-NativeApp/blob/7e2025cf1ff3855152cc3a7409dc519dbb2c820f/.github/workflows/desktop_cd.yml).
+The CD pipeline for the Desktop Native App unfortunately did not work.
+Releases are still created and releases can be used by running the source code.
+See release notes on the specific release for running instructions.

-`CI yml` ir run on each **push to main** and `CD yml` is run on each **release**. </br>
+`CI yml` is run on each **push to main** and `CD yml` is run on each **release**.
-The CI/CD pipeline files can be found in the [.github workflows directory](https://github.com/COMP4350-Team2/Desktop-NativeApp/tree/7e2025cf1ff3855152cc3a7409dc519dbb2c820f/.github/workflows).</br>
+The CI/CD pipeline files can be found in the [.github workflows directory](https://github.com/COMP4350-Team2/Desktop-NativeApp/tree/7e2025cf1ff3855152cc3a7409dc519dbb2c820f/.github/workflows).
 A snapshot of the CI/CD execution can be found under the Actions tab at the top of [this page](https://github.com/COMP4350-Team2/Desktop-NativeApp/actions)

 ### Mobile Web App
 For the Mobile WebApp, the team decided to use Github actions for CI/CD as well.
 There are a total of two **(2)** files responsible for CI and CD: